scman1/rails-setup/README.md

-# Ansible configuration for DSViewer rails app
+# Ansible configuration for CDI rails app

 ## Requirements

-These playbooks are tested on Ubuntu 18.04 LTS.
+These playbooks are tested on Ubuntu 20.04.6 LTS (Focal Fossa).
 There may likely to be issues using different versions of Ubuntu or other distributions.

 There are definitely problems awaiting users of non-APT distributions - all the plays using `&apt` will need an equivalent for these other distributions.